Cyrix III: History

 The Cyrix III was launched in late February 2000.
 It was initially based on the Joshua core, and was available in two performance ratings of 500 and 533 MHz, with the PR500 being $84 per unit and the PR533 $99.
 National Semiconductor would be the producer of the chips.

-650 and 677 MHz versions of the Cyrix III were available starting January of 2001.
-The 650 MHz version would cost $55 per chip while the 677 would be $60 and both were based on the Samuel core.
+650 and 667 MHz versions of the Cyrix III were available starting January 2001.
+The 650 MHz version would cost $55 per chip while the 667 would be $60 and both were based on the Samuel core.

 The 700 MHz version of the Cyrix III was available on January 19, 2001.
 The price would be $62 per chip in bulk quantities.
 This was the last III chip released using the Samuel core, as the Samuel II was expected to be released in March.

 Just a month later in February 2001, Cyrix III chips based on the Samuel 2 core were announced.
 An initial 750 MHz version would be available, with 800 and 850 MHz coming later.
 The chips would have a 100 and 133 MHz FSB, 128 KB of L1 cache along with MMX and 3DNow instructions.
 The chips would be produced using a 0.15 micron process and have a die size of 52 square mm.
 VIA planned to release a later version of the chip, code-named Ezra/C5C with a 0.13 micron process and speeds of 750 MHz up to possibly 1 GHz.

 CPU cores

 Joshua

 The pre-release Cyrix III CPUs were based upon a 22 million transistor Joshua core designed by Cyrix.
 This CPU core was a typical Cyrix design: superscalar with speculative execution and a high IPC rate but rather low clock rates.
 To emphasize the higher performance of their designs compared to the competitors' offerings, Cyrix used a system with a "P-Rating" higher than the clock rate.
 The floating point unit of the processor had supposedly been updated from the lacklustre unit in the 6x86/MII series.
 When the chip reached reviewers, the weighted integer/floating-point performance was found to be fairly low compared to the competition.
-The fact that Cyrix 6x86-line were only 486-compatible, not 100% Pentium-compatible, intensified the negative attention at this point.